Prepare for 2024 High Tides

 Oakland Park uses stormwater funds to invest in long-term strategies to adapt to seasonal King Tides and sea-level rise.
 Over the past decade, the City has continued to improve its stormwater infrastructure to reduce the impact of tidal flooding in and around our community.

 The City recently conducted a Stormwater Vulnerability Assessment to identify areas susceptible to flooding.
-That information will be used to update the comprehensive Stormwater Master Plan and identify projects to make Oakland Park a stronger and more resilient community.
+That information is being used to update the comprehensive Stormwater Master Plan and identify projects to make Oakland Park a stronger and more resilient community.

 Oakland Park is also taking steps to minimize flooding in the short term.
 City staff completed the semi-annual inspection of all stormwater inlets and manholes and cleaned those in need of maintenance.
 Staff also completed annual maintenance of the stormwater pump stations and tested emergency generators to ensure they are operating smoothly.